-28Note that the bias may be larger than the coefficients in Table 2, Column 2 if unobservables change with observables - see footnote 23.
+&lt;sup>26Note that the bias may be larger than the coefficients in Table 2, Column 2 if unobservables change with observables - see footnote 21.

-$^{^{29} {\}rm CFR}$ -I present one specification that controls for a cubic in the change in students' mean prior-year scores, in their Table 4, Column 3.
-This specification also controls for leads and lags of ΔQ{sgmt} , which are constructed using data from t-1 and t so may be endogenous, though coefficients are not reported.
+$^{27}$ CFR-I present one specification that controls for a cubic in the change in students' mean prior-year scores, in their Table 4, Column 3.
+This specification also controls for leads and lags of $\Delta Q{sgmt}$ , which are constructed using data from t-1 and t so may be endogenous, though coefficients are not reported.
 In the North Carolina sample, the coefficient on the lead term is highly statistically significant.
 Taken literally, this is a failed falsification test.
-But I prefer to exclude the leads and lags of ΔQ{sgmt} .
-The result in Column 2 is substantively unchanged when I allow for a nonlinear effect of the mean prior-year score; I focus on the linear model for ease of presentation.

-of evidence, contradicted above, that changes across cohorts in observable characteristics are orthogonal to ΔQ{sgmt} .
-The coefficient here, 0.931, is quite similar to that in Column 2.
+Column 3 presents a specification that excludes the change in prior-year scores but switches the dependent variable to the change in mean residual scores (i.e., to $\Delta \bar{A}{sgmt}$ rather than $\Delta \bar{A}{sgmt}^$ ).
+This is the specification proposed by CFR-I in developing the quasi-experimental methodology (see their discussion on p.
+2617), though in their empirical implementation they use unadjusted scores on the basis of evidence, contradicted above, that changes across cohorts in observable characteristics are orthogonal to $\Delta Q{sgmt}$ .
+The coefficient here is quite similar to that in Column 2.
 Column 4 uses the change in gain scores as the dependent variable, as in Figure 3.
-This yields a somewhat smaller coefficient, 0.889, than in Columns 2 and 3.
+This yields somewhat smaller coefficients than in Columns 2 and 3.
 Note also that each of the methods for controlling for pre-treatment observables yields a more precise estimate than in the unadjusted specification in Column 1 - this added precision is the reason that many experimental analyses control for baseline outcomes even when there is no evidence that the randomization was unsuccessful.

 Panel B presents estimates that use all classrooms, assigning teachers observed in only a single year a VA prediction of zero.
-As noted in Section III.B, this relies on different, but no less plausible, assumptions than do estimates that exclude such classrooms.
-Table 1 shows that this simple change, even without controls, reduces the $\hat{\lambda}$ coefficient substantially (from 1.097 to 0.936 in North Carolina data, or from 0.974 to 0.877 in CFR-I's New York sample), and Table 2 showed that the placebo test violation is smaller in this sample.
+As shown in Table 1, this simple change, even without controls, reduces the $\hat{\lambda}$ coefficient substantially, and Table 2 showed that the placebo test violation is smaller in this sample.
 Accordingly, I find that the full-sample $\hat{\lambda}$ coefficient is less sensitive to choices about how to control for student preparedness.
-Across all four columns, it ranges between 0.83 and 0.90, with standard errors around 0.02.30
+Across all four columns, it ranges between 0.83 and 0.90, with standard errors around 0.02.

-The online Appendix (Table A8) presents several specifications aimed at testing the robustness of the results to alternative methods of dealing with mechanical relationships between ΔQ{sgmt} and the change in prior-year scores.
-Results are quite robust. $\hat{\lambda}$ is near 1 when the selected sample is used without adjustments for violations of the quasi-experimental design; near 0.93 when the selected sample is used but prior scores are controlled; and 0.86 or a bit smaller when all classrooms are included, with or without controls for additional sorting on observables.
-These results are not driven by any of the dynamics that CFR (2015a) point to as potential confounding factors.
-Rothstein (2016) presents additional specifications exploring alternative prediction strategies, other than assigning the grand mean, for the teachers excluded from CFR-I's main sample.
+Appendix B presents several specifications aimed at testing the robustness of the results to alternative methods of dealing with mechanical relationships between $\Delta Q{sgmt}$ and the change in prior-year scores (Table B1) and to alternative prediction strategies for the teachers excluded from CFR-I's main sample (Table B2).
+Results are quite robust. $\hat{\lambda}$ is near 1 when the selected sample is used without adjustments for violations of the quasi-experimental design; near